djey47/cool-updown-nxt/api/README.md

 To display logs from a terminal, issue following command: `npm run logs`.

 Server logs are written to the *api/logs/cool-updown-nxt.log* file and sent to the standard/error outputs as well.

+## Diagnostics

+Here are the diagnostics that are currently processed:

+### Ping

+A `ping` command will be issued to the configured device hostname; 2 ICMP PING packets will be sent.

+Diag results:

+- `ok` status when the command terminates with success (exit code = 0)
+- `ko` status when the command terminates with failure (exit code not 0)
+- message attribute is available with the error description caught from error output.